patch-technology/patch-node/README.md

 // Retrieve a list of projects const page = 1; // Pass in which page of projects you'd like patch.projects.retrieveProjects({ page });

+// Retrieve a filtered list of projects const country = 'CA'; // Pass in the country you'd like to get projects from patch.projects.retrieveProjects({ country });

+// Retrieve a filtered list of projects const type = 'biomass'; // Pass in the project type you'd like to filter by patch.projects.retrieveProjects({ type });
 ```

 ### Preferences